-The school's programme of support for working with pupils affected by bullying is as follows:

-- Consistent investigation, follow up and recording of bullying behaviour. - To establish intervention strategies, taking into consideration the individuality of each case, as no one intervention works in all situations.
-Waiting for the national anti-bullying website as recommended in the Action Plan on Bullying. - To follow the process for investigating and dealing with bullying as per procedures. - To record bullying behaviour - Considering bullying as part of a continuum of behaviour - To refer serious cases to the HSE - To seek supports for pupils affected by bullying - On-going evaluation of the effectiveness of the antibullying policy.
+☐ Whether the bullying behaviour has ceased $\hfill \square$ Whether any issues between the parties have been resolved as far as is practicable ☐ Whether the relationships between the parties have been restored as far as is practicable ☐ Any feedback received from the parties involved, their parents or the school Principal or Deputy Principal Where a parent is not satisfied that the school has dealt with a bullying case in accordance with these procedures, the parents must be referred, as appropriate, to the school's complaints procedures.
+In the event that a parent has exhausted the school's complaints procedures and is still not satisfied, the school must advise the parents of their right to make a complaint to the Ombudsman for Children.
+7. The school's programme of support for working with pupils affected by bullying is as follows (see Section 6.8 of the Anti-Bullying Procedures for Primary and Post-Primary Schools): =Consistent investigation, follow up and recording of bullying behaviour. =To establish intervention strategies, taking into consideration the individuality of each case, as no one intervention works in all situations.
+Waiting for the national antibullying website as recommended in the Action Plan on Bullying. =To follow the procedures for investigating and dealing with bullying as per procedures. =To record bullying behaviour =Considering bullying as part of a continuum of behaviour =To refer serious cases to the HSE =To seek supports for pupils affected by bullying =On-going evaluation of the effectiveness of the anti-bullying policy.

-Supervision and Monitoring of Pupils
+8. Supervision and Monitoring of Pupils